PMR-PMR/UTK-AI/README.md

 # UTK-AI
 # School Github Account: prangara-vols
-Compilation of all the AI-related projects I worked on at UTK.
+Portfolio of all the AI-related projects I worked on at UTK.
 #
 #
 # ◉ Assignment 1 (Platform Configuration)